-Self-monitoring There are plenty of reports prepared at the request of governmental authorities Score: 5 in view of reforming rules, procedures and structures.
+There are plenty of reports prepared at the request of governmental authorities in view of reforming rules, procedures and structures.
 However, only a few of these recommendations are implemented.
 Resistance by interested ministries or agencies is usually fierce and often supported by opposition parties or even by part of the majority coalition.
 The issue is complicated by the fact that ministerial structures can be set up and changed by the government in charge.
 The most ambitious recent attempt has been the general assessment of public policies launched in 2007, which ordered an assessment of all policies and institutions to rationalize their makeup and to find savings.
 This process was cancelled by President Hollande and replaced by a new procedure named the Modernization of Public Action (Modernisation de l'Action Publique), which at the time of writing had yet to be fully implemented.
 Among the government bodies most unable to change its structures is local government, a system that is multilayered and complex.
 All serious attempts at reform have failed.
+The new Prime Minister Valls has announced ambitious reforms in this area but the next year will be decisive with regard to the failure or success of his proposals (e.g., cutting the number of regions by half, reforming the provinces, forcing the communes to cooperate).

-Institutional Reform Score: 6 French governments are reactive to the need to adapt and adjust to new challenges and pressures.
+Institutional Reform Score: 6 French governments are usually reactive to the need to adapt and adjust to new challenges and pressures.
 These adaptations are not always based on a thorough evaluation of the benefits and drawbacks of the foreseen changes, however.
-A case in point is the reluctance of most governments to take into consideration the recommendations of international organizations, if they do not fit with the views and short-term interests of the governing coalition.
+A case in point is the reluctance of most governments to take seriously into consideration the recommendations of international organizations, if they do not fit with the views and short-term interests of the governing coalition.
+Resistance from vested interests also limits the quality and depth of reforms.
+Too often the changes, even if initially ambitious, become merely cosmetic adjustments (when not dropped altogether).
+This results in a public that grows increasingly weary of reforms when, in fact, very little has been done.
+This is particularly true when the executive is weak, as has been the case in the past three years.